Brühl (Leipzig): Wagner's birthplace

 It was in the Brühl, in 1813, that the composer Richard Wagner was born at no. 3, the 'House of the Red and White Lions'.
 Ironically, Wagner's disciple Theodor Uhlig, in an 1850 essay which Wagner was later to build on for his own essay Das Judenthum in der Musik, condemned the music of Meyerbeer by linking it to the Jewish quarters of Leipzig and Dresden: 'If that is dramatic song, then Gluck, Mozart, Cherubini and Spontini carried out their studies at the Neumarkt in Dresden or the Brühl in Leipzig.'

 Wagner's birthplace was demolished in 1886, three years after his death, and the site was later occupied by a seven-storey department store, built in 1908.
 The appearance of the department store changed radically in 1968 when it was coated with a paraboloid-patterned aluminium façade, designed by Harry Müller.
 The striking metal surface earned this building the nickname Blechbüchse ("tin can").

-This building, which became disused in the 21st century, and a number of adjoining residential Plattenbauten, were replaced by a shopping centre called "Höfe am Brühl", which opened in 2015.
+This building, which became disused in the 21st century, and a number of adjoining residential Plattenbauten, were replaced by a shopping mall called "Höfe am Brühl", which opened in 2012.
 Part of the facade of the 1968 department store was retained and the new construction contains a memorial to the composer at the site of his birthplace.

 A parallel street to the Brühl is now named Richard-Wagner-Straße, and the square at the western end of the Brühl is named Richard-Wagner-Platz.

+Crossing streets

+The Brühl meets the following streets towards the west (“l” indicates that the street is on the left, “r” on the right):